GenieTim/genieblog.ch/source/_posts_en/2015/2015-01-12-website-in-powerpoint-einbinden.en.md

 When you present a Microsoft PowerPoint presentation, you have probably already enjoyed the advantages of the reference tools.
 Whether the notes, the laser pointer or the stopwatch - I also prefer this view to present.
-When you have connected the computer to a projector, PowerPoint changes from "Duplicate the display" to "Extend the display", so that the projector serves as a second display, just for the presentation.
+When you have connected the computer to a projector, PowerPoint changes from "Duplicate the display" to "Extend the display", so that the projector serves as a second display for the presentation only.

-Due to this automatic change, you cannot simply switch to another program such as B. open a browser and display it on the projector.
+Due to this automatic change, you cannot switch to another program such as B. open a browser and display it on the projector.
 Unfortunately, this makes it difficult to display websites during a presentation.
 Fortunately, there are some solutions.